Articles

 1) Chewing Sticks:

-In a world where juicing and blending are becoming increasingly popular and folk tend to spend less time masticating plants, a traditional chewing stick can have numerous benefits.
-Miswak from Persia and Neem from India have been used for thousands of years as toothbrush sticks.
+In a world where juicing and blending are becoming increasingly popular and folk tend to spend less time masticating, a traditional chewing stick can have numerous benefits.
+Miswak from Persia, Olive Twigs from the Meditereanean and Neem from India, alongside a number of others, have been used for thousands of years as toothbrush sticks.
 Firstly, the sticks provide resistance and tension, the simple act of chomping on something that is sufficiently fibrousy/chewy allows teeth and gums to strengthen over time owing (in part) to the piezoelectric effect.
 In addition, both Miswak and Neem offer excellent protection from gum disease and general inflammation as they both yield potent antibacterial saps which gradually permeate out, as the stick is brushed with or chewed.
 Finally, the sap and cellulose contain a good deal of bone co-factor minerals such as silica, boron and fluoride (the good kind that you might find in green tea etc) which the tubules of the teeth will be able to absorb directly.
-When miswak has been chewed it a little, the fibres open out nicely and it makes an excellent toothbrush.
+When miswak has been chewed a little, the fibres open out nicely and it makes an excellent toothbrush.

 2) Magnesium/Calcium Nanoparticle Solution: